David shares his favorite patatas alioli recipe today -- an addictive Spanish tapa that goes great with an ice cold beer!

 Instructions

-- Thoroughly wash the potatoes, then place them in a saucepan and cover with cold water.
+- Wash the potatoes, then place them in a saucepan and cover with cold water.
+Boil on high heat, then reduce to a medium-low and simmer for 15 minutes or until fork tender.
+Let them cool before peeling (about15 minutes).

-- While the potatoes are cooling, make the sauce.
-Start by peeling and mincing the garlic, before mashing it into a paste with a mortar and pestle.
+- While the potatoes are cooling, make the alioli.
+Mash the minced garlic into a paste with a mortar and pestle.

-- Place the garlic paste and the egg yolk into the container of a hand/stick blender.
+- Place the garlic paste and the egg yolk into the container of an immersion blender.
 Pulse lightly to combine.

 - Gradually add the olive oil to the mixture, constantly blending to incorporate it as you pour.
 The mixture should slowly start to thicken as the oil emulsifies.
-Once all the oil is combined, add the lemon juice and blend to combine.
+Once all the oil is combined, add the lemon juice and blend.

 - Once the potatoes are cooled and peeled, slice them into 1-inch cubes.
-Coat in the alioli, and garnish with the chopped parsley.
+Toss them gently to mix them with the alioli.

 Nutrition